The Wretched Man Identity (1)

 A Sermon on Romans 7:25

 Thanks be to God through Jesus Christ our Lord!
 So then, I myself serve the law of God with my mind, but with my flesh I serve the law of sin.
 (ESV)

-Paul once again brings up that there is an internal battle within himself; a part that is under the law of God and a part that is burdened by the law of sin.
-The man delights in the law and sees that it is good but he cannot keep the law.
+Paul once again brings up that there is an internal battle within himself – a part that is under the law of God and a wretched part that is burdened by the law of sin.
+The Christian delights in the law and sees that it is good but he cannot keep the law.
 This statement is true of the regenerate man, the believing Christian.
 Dr. Martyn Lloyd-Jones then asks if Paul is referring to himself in Romans 7:25.
 In order to find that answer, he encourages the readers to consider the whole of the passage and compare it with other passages in the Bible.
-The Doctor then dissects various other scripture passages to hold his position that Paul is talking about the believing Christian.
-The passages that confirm an inward struggle include Galatians 5, I Corinthians 9, and Ephesians 6.
-Passages that discuss the inward groaning include Romans 8 and John 11.
-As we study the Bible, we should ensure that we are looking at both the whole of scripture and the context of the passage we are studying.
-The Doctor reminds us that there is hope that the Lord will return to break the law of sin that burdens our spiritual bodies.
+The Doctor then dissects various other passages of scripture in formulating his view on this verse including Galatians 5, I Corinthians 9, and Ephesians 6.
+He also cites passages in Romans 8 and John 11 that discuss inward groaning.
+As Christians study the Bible, they should ensure that they are looking at both the whole of scripture and the context of the passage they are studying.
+The Doctor reminds the listener that there is hope that the Lord will return to break the law of sin that burdens spiritual bodies.

 About Dr. Martyn Lloyd-Jones